random-duk/discord-bot/README.md

-# discord-bot
+# Ducky
-Example bot for Discord
+Example bot for use with random-d.uk